PREMIS Metadata Mapping: Operationalizing OAIS Provenance in Production Archives

 def validate_premis_payload(payload: Dict[str, Any]) -> bool:

-"""Validate PREMIS JSON payload against strict schema.
-Halts pipeline on failure."""
+"""Validate a PREMIS payload against the strict schema.
+Halts ingest on failure."""

 try: